Plan your visit

 For the cats

-Most of our cats are under threat in the wild, and the Barbary Lion is extinct in the wild.
+All of our cats are under threat in the wild.
 Please enjoy being able to see our Big Cats which the Sanctuary is designed to house and protect.
 They love a bit of interaction but they must not be fed, or goaded.
 Help us keep these magnificent species on the planet for future generations to marvel over.
 We really appreciate your visit, and your enjoyment of these wonderful animals, and we just love your feedback.